dreamcatcher-tech/network/Inbox/2024-04-29 0937 multidimension attribution.md

 Innovation unlock - what things were enabled because of this ?

 Revenue enabled - how much did this project allow other projects to have significant impact ?

+Presence - did someone keep the flame burning at a location

+Communication - were comms enhanced ?

+Carrying capacity of the biosphere ?

+energy, food, water, shelter - were these things increased or decreased.

+Some of these are dimensions we want, and others are pure impact regardless of anything else - absolutes.